RMDInc/LunaH_XC_FSW/README.md

 - Version 3.31 Updated a naming difference in the Loading Instructions.

 - Version 3.4 Updated the bitstream for the BOOT files.
 When programmed with the BOOT files, the board will transmit SOH packets at the higher baud rate of 921600.

+- Version 3.5 This update concerns the source code only; the BOOT files are left as in previous releases.
+This update changes the scope of the UART access.
+This should be a more stable version for testing and integration of features by all.